 Deactivate the controller – The technicians will configure the settings of the controller or timer to turn off the irrigation valves during the months of cold weather.
 This will prevent the sprinklers from activating until the equipment is restarted during the spring.

-While you may be tempted to perform the sprinkler activation in Plano during the early spring, chances are great that the ground is still frozen.
-Wait until the growing season to restart your sprinklers, which begins the first week of March in the Plano area.
+While you may be tempted to perform the system activation during the early spring, chances are great that the ground is still frozen.
+Wait until the growing season to restart your irrigation sprinklers, which begins the first week of March in the Plano area.
 By then, the soil should reach normal temperatures due to the warm weather.

 Before restarting your irrigation system, inspect the backflow preventer to verify that it was not damaged by cold weather.
 After that, open the water valves slowly to avoid creating a water hammer with an unexpected pressure surge.
 Then, configure the controller and replace its backup batteries.
 To finish, manually test each zone and search for external leaks or faulty sprinkler heads.

 Around mid-season, consider hiring a licensed technician to service your irrigation device.
 We recommend you get a full system audit, sprinkler tune-up, and backflow test at least once a year.
 This will keep your unit operating at peak performance and minimize the risk of system malfunctions.

 With more than 15 years of experience in the irrigation industry, no project is too small or big for us.
 Our technicians are trained to handle a multitude of tasks, ranging from simple sprinkler tune-ups to complex system installations.
 As a result, we offer quality irrigation solutions for both residential and commercial property owners within Plano and surrounding areas.